sjev/trading-with-python/_sources/index.rst.txt

 .. note::

     This documentation corresponds to the master branch on the github.
     Please clone from `git` instead of installing from `PyPi`

 Contents:

 .. toctree::
     :maxdepth: 3

+    plotting
     historicData
     backtest